bitcoinops/btc-dashboard/README.md

 # btc-dashboard
-Fills an influx database with statistics about Bitcoin blocks retrieved by the (extended) getblockstats RPC.
+Implements a stats tracker for various stats derived from the Bitcoin `getblockstats` RPC.
+Stats are stored in a Postgres database and as JSON files.

+Additionally, tracks mempool stats using `getmempoolinfo` and `getrawmempool` RPCs.

+The dashboard is publicly available at: TODO: url
 ## Stats Tracked
 The program logs all statistics from getblockstats, and some statistics derived from these (e.g. percentage of transactions that have quality X).

-The exact statistics tracked are those set in `setInfluxFields`
+The exact statistics tracked are those set in the struct definition for `DashboardData` in `type_and_helpers.go`

 ## Requirements
 Uses `expand-getblockstats` branch of https://github.com/bitcoinops/bitcoin with extended getblockstats RPC.
 Uses `dashboard-rpc` branch of https://github.com/bitcoinops/btcd for RPC client that can use the extended getblockstats RPC.
-Uses standard influxdb client.
+Uses `go-pg` as a Postgres client.

 Checkout the `dashboard-rpc` branch of btcd before running `go build`.

 ## Setup
-### Set environment variables for influxdb
+### Set environment variables for Postgres
-`DB` the name of the database in influxdb,
+`DB` the name of the database,
-`DB_USERNAME` influxdb username,
+`DB_USERNAME` Postgres username,
-`DB_PASSWORD` influxdb password,
+`DB_PASSWORD` Postgres password,
 and optionally `DB_ADDR` if using a remote database.
-If not specified `DB_ADDR` defaults to "http://localhost:8086" which is the default address for a local influxdb instance.
+If not specified `DB_ADDR` defaults to "http://localhost:5432" which is the default address for a local Postgres instance.

+You don't have to specify a table, or create one yourself.
+This set of programs uses `go-pg`, which we use to create tables with schemas derived from Go struct definitions.

 ### Set environment variables for bitcoind RPC access
 `BITCOIND_USERNAME`, and